Tuesday, December 31, 2024

 “And what of Theodomani?” gulped the girl.

-“You know what you must do.
-As soon as she is asleep, read the diary and let me know how things lay.”
+“You know what you must do,” she quietly told Beritha.
+“As soon as she’s asleep, read the diary, and tell me how things lay.”

 “Aye, madam.”

 It had been a sultry autumnal day, and the air of the house was heavy with the perfume of an immense quantity of flowers scattered in every direction for the ball.
 To Beritha, it was oppressive.
-She threw open a window in her room and stepped out onto the balcony with her com-tab to cool down in the night breeze before hacking her way into Jeanilotta’s diary.
+She threw open a window in her room and stepped onto the balcony with her com-tab to cool down in the night breeze while hacking her way into Jeanilotta’s diary.

 Once she had finished her task, she was relieved to see her mistress would be pleased: